Vice-2018

 Another negative is the omission of any scenes before 1979.

-The actress’s career thrived during the 1940s and 1950’s so it would have been interesting to capture those earlier days.
+The actress’s career thrived during the 1940s and 1950s, so capturing those earlier days would have been interesting.
 If the fear was that Bening was too old to pass for a younger Grahame, another actress could have been used for those scenes.

 While a clip of the real Grahame winning the Oscar and a few clips of her starring in films are nice, way more time could have been spent on more stories.